TOP 9 PIANO-BUYER QUESTIONS 2023

 Steinert Tip: Two recent articles on Steinway aging and Pricing:

 5. Should I rent a piano first?

-When faced with the cost of paying for lessons AND buying a piano, many become concerned with the overall cost to even ‘try’ the piano.
+When faced with the cost of paying for lessons AND buying a piano, many become concerned with the overall cost to even 'try' the piano.
 Sometimes, the instinct is to try and get by with a substandard used piano or cheap portable keyboard.
-Yet, this early stage is the period where sound and touch quality can really make a difference and that interest is being fueled.
+Yet, this early stage is the period where sound and touch quality can really make a difference as interest is being fueled.
 Great beginnings often make for great outcomes!
 So, if the budget or the commitment is limited, a rental could be a good option because it will still provide a high-quality piano experience.
-The key to a successful piano rental experience is to keep a path towards a purchase that doesn’t lose your initial investment in the rental.
+The key to a successful piano rental experience is to keep a path toward a purchase that doesn’t lose your initial investment in the rental.